Last updated June 30, 2020

 - Facilities management teams will clean public spaces such as building lobbies, restrooms, door handles, handrails, and elevator buttons at least once daily, and more frequently if deemed necessary.
 Twin Cities Facilities Management (FM) has listed additional details.
 Contact your campus FM for guidance at your location.

 - Departmentally owned spaces such as labs will continue to be primarily serviced by the lab occupants, as they had been doing prior to the COVID-19 outbreak.
 MDH guidelines should inform cleaning frequencies.

 - For shared departmental equipment, such as phones, keyboards, and copiers, individual users will be responsible to clean these surfaces prior to individual use.
 Units can order the necessary cleaning supplies from U Market Services or can call their campus facilities contact.

 The most up-to-date version of this Plan will be posted at the Safe Campus/Public Health Alert webpage.
 The original and updated versions of the Plan are communicated via systemwide emails from the President, on MyU, in Brief, and through direct communication to campus leaders, HR Leads, and managers/supervisors.
 Additional communication will be ongoing as circumstances surrounding the pandemic require.
 Managers and supervisors are to monitor how effective the program has been implemented by reporting observations and concerns to their unit HR Lead.
 This Plan has been adopted by the President’s Emergency Management Policy Committee and was first distributed to all University faculty and staff systemwide on May 1, 2020 with a primary focus on returning some researchers and faculty.
-This version was updated on May 15, 2020, and slowly broadens the plan to other faculty and staff, as appropriate.
-It will be updated, as necessary.
+This version was updated on June 30, 2020, and continues to broaden the plan to other faculty, staff, and student workers and researchers as appropriate.
+It will be updated, as necessary